 Our Connector is now attached and ready to use.
 Your completed diagram should look like the following:

 If you change a diagram and it is auto-saved, this has no effect on your cluster(s).

 When you deploy the diagram, it becomes available on the selected cluster and new instances can start.

-To execute your completed process diagram, click Deploy diagram.
+To execute your completed process diagram, click Deploy.

 You can now start a new process instance to initiate your process diagram.
-Click Start instance.
+Click Run.

 Variables are part of a process instance and represent the data of the instance.
 To learn more about these values, variable scope, and input/output mappings, visit our documentation on variables.